Fetal Echocardiogram: About This Test

 What happens after the test?

-After the test, you may discuss the results with the person who did the test or with your doctor or a counselor.
+After the test, your doctor or midwife or the cardiologist reviewing the test will discuss the results with you.
 You can ask them to explain anything that you don't understand.

 It can be stressful when your baby may have a heart problem.
-Know that the hospital staff is well prepared to help you understand the test results and know what to expect.
+Know that your doctor or midwife is well prepared to help you understand the test results and know what to expect.
 They will do everything they can to help.

 You may need other tests to confirm the results and to learn more about the problem.